Brow Lift (Forehead Lift)

 There may be some degree of scalp numbness, which will vary with the type of brow lift procedure performed.
 In the majority of patients, this numbness is temporary and will resolve within a few months.
 In rare instances, the numbness may be permanent.
 Temporary or permanent injury to the nerves that control movement of the forehead is the most significant complication of brow lifts.
 Correction of this rare complication frequently requires additional surgical procedures.

-To learn more about brow lift surgery please schedule an appointment with Dr. Neil J. Zemmel, please contact Richmond Aesthetic Surgery today for your consultation.
+To learn more about brow lift surgery please schedule an appointment with one of our plastic surgeons, please contact Richmond Aesthetic Surgery today for your consultation.